georgemuriithi/tesla-stock-price-pred/README.md

 The tweets were **cleaned** in the following ways:

-- Adding whitespaces to the ends (to join them)
+- Adding whitespaces to the ends to join them
 - Lowercasing
 - Removing http links
 - Removing special characters and numbers
 - Removing stop words
 - Removing unnecessary words and characters

-Then, they were **lemmatized** and a **frequency analysis** was performed on the words.
+They were then **lemmatized**, and a **frequency analysis** was conducted on the words.

 ### <a href="https://github.com/georgemuriithi/tesla-stock-price-pred/blob/main/3-Sentiment-Analysis-On-Cleaned-TSLA-Tweets.ipynb">Sentiment Analysis</a>
 <a href="https://colab.research.google.com/drive/1CUspmd06sUzBiiEife9YmuXX2OjWlLrp?usp=sharing">
     <img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg">
 </a>

-**Sentiment scores** are calculated for each tweet using **TextBlob,** within the range [-1.0, 1.0], where -1.0 is a negative polarity and 1.0 is positive.
-A score of 0.0 refers to a neutral evaluation of the tweet.
-Afterwards, a **frequency analysis** is performed on the sentiment scores.
-Lastly, the **daily average sentiment scores** are computed and those that are 0.0 removed.
+**Sentiment scores** for the tweets were calculated using **TextBlob.** The polarity range was [-1.0, 1.0], with -1.0 as the most negative polarity and 1.0 as the most positive.
+0.0 was neutral polarity.
+Then, a **frequency analysis** was conducted on the sentiment scores.
+Lastly, the **daily average sentiment scores** were computed.

 ### <a href="https://github.com/georgemuriithi/tesla-stock-price-pred/blob/main/4-TSLA-Stock-Price-Prediction-With-Sentiment-Scores.ipynb">Prediction With Sentiment Scores</a>
 <a href="https://colab.research.google.com/drive/1w1OSOoh5ab2jB8S6Devm-o7zDMaXnMnj?usp=sharing">
     <img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg">
 </a>

-Lastly, we add Sentiment Scores of tweets as a feature in our LSTM model.
+Finally, the daily average sentiment scores were added as a feature to our LSTM model.

 LSTM model **parameters:**